mrismanaziz/Reforestation/README.md

-## What do you do when you see a space man?
-Park your car, man.
+## What did the Buffalo say to his little boy when he dropped him off at school?
+Bison.